|RAF, No. 125 (Newfoundland) Squadron

 No. 125 (Newfoundland) Squadron, RAF, Boulton-Paul Defiant under repair by Fitters working on the fighter's 1,030 hp Rolls-Royce Merlin III, at Fairwood Common, UK, January 1942.

 In 1938 and 1939 the Anglo-Newfoundland Development Company, in co-operation with the Daily Mail newspaper, subsidized 29 men from Newfoundland to cross the Atlantic and join the RAF.
 When the Second World War began, they became the first Newfoundland airmen to serve in the war.

-Boulton Paul P.82 Defiant, ca. 1941.
-One is on display in the RAF Museum, London, UK.
-(RAF Photo).
-Pilot Officer Richard A. Howley of St. John’s, was shot down and killed on 19 July 1940, while piloting a Defiant fighter of No. 141 Sqn.
+Pilot Officer Richard A. Howley of St. John’s, was shot down and killed on 19 July 1940, while piloting a Boulton-Paul Defiant fighter of No. 141 Squadron, RAF.
 The retirement of the Defiant meant posting air gunners, many of whom were Newfoundlanders, to bomber and coastal squadrons, to be replaced by specialist radar operators.
-During the war a total of 429 men were sent to Canada, trained either as aircrew or groundcrew, then posted overseas as members of the RAF.
+During the war a total of 429 men were sent to Canada, where they trained either as aircrew or groundcrew, and were then posted overseas as members of the RAF.

 No. 125 Squadron (Newfoundland) was a Royal Air Force squadron active during and after the Second World War.
 Like a number of Squadrons, No. 125 was initially formed during the later months of the First World War but never became operational before the Armistice.
 No. 125 Squadron was reformed on 16 June 1941 at RAF Colerne in England where it was initially equipped with Boulton-Paul Defiant Mk.
 Is operating in a night fighter role with the Squadron Code VA on its aircraft.
 The squadron became operational at the end of September covering western England and South Wales.